mustafacryptolife/typescript-examples/v1/quote-build-send-with-referral-accounts/README.md

 This script demonstrates how to get a quote for a swap, build the swap (with referral accounts), and then send the swap using the Jupiter V1 API.
 This is useful for when you want to earn fees from the swaps.

-## How to set up referral keys
+## How to set up referral accounts

-There are 3 ways you can set up referral keys:

 1. Head to [Jupiter Referral Dashboard](https://referral.jup.ag/dashboard), select the tokens that you want to earn fees from, and create a referral account.
 From the referral account, you will need to obtain your `Referral Key`.
-2. Create a new referral account programatically using the scripts in...
-3. Create a new referral account via Jupiter Referral APIs using the scripts in...
+2. Create a new referral account programatically via the Jupiter Referral SDK

 ## Prerequisites